integraloftheday/A11YTK/README.md

 ## Quick Start

-Attach a `SubtitleAudioSourceController` or `SubtitleVideoPlayerController` component to any GameObject that has an `AudioSource` or `VideoPlayer` component respectively.
+Attach a `SubtitleAudioSourceController`,`SubtitleVideoPlayerController`, or `SubtitleTimelinePlayerController` component to any GameObject that has an `AudioSource`, `VideoPlayer`, or `PlayableDirective` component respectively.

 <img src="Screenshots/component.png" width="400">